austral-electronics/Xplorer/README.md

 | ascii     |
 +-----------+
 ```
 Select 'xmodem'.
-Select your .tgl image to flash.
+Select your .gbl firmware to flash with the arrows, space and enter.

 #### 4.10.3.2 - Firmware update with the NabuCasa Universal Silicon Labs Flasher <a name="4.10.3.2"></a>